1. Provide us with evidence

 2. Meet with us

-When we meet, we will discuss the effect that your disability has on your studies and university life.
+When we meet remotely via Microsoft Teams or through a phone call we will discuss the effect that your disability has on your studies and university life.

 With your permission, we can then make recommendations to your academic school about adjustments that can be made to your teaching, placement and assessment.
 This might include extra time in exams, copies of lecture notes in advance, and extensions to essay deadlines.